matrix-org/matrix.org/CONTENT.md

 We are privacy-centric and don't want to track people individually, but we want to make sure we still have a positive impact.
 In our apps, we allow people to express their frustration whenever something doesn't work.
 ```

+**Important:** Before selecting categories, please refer to the [Blog Categories](#blog-categories) section below for the complete list of available categories and their usage guidelines.
+Using consistent categories helps readers find relevant content and improves the overall browsability of the blog.

 ### Adding pictures in your post

 It is possible to add pictures to your posts in markdown.
 First you need to drop the pictures in [`/static/blog/img`](https://github.com/matrix-org/matrix.org/tree/main/static/blog/img).
 Then, in the markdown file itself add the following lines